-Other logos currently in use are not acceptable and must be discontinued.
+Other logos are not acceptable.
 Research proves that the use of multiple and differing logos dilutes the impact and effectiveness of the primary identify of an institution and confuses the target audiences.

-Variations of the new Fresno State logo will allow campus entities to be associated with the new university visual identity.
+Variations of the Fresno State logo allow campus entities to be associated with the University visual identity.

 There are several main elements to the Fresno State visual identity effort:

 - The design of the wordmark, which is simply our name expressed in a specific font